Updated: Aug 24

 The Pre-Raphaelite artist Dante Gabriel Rossetti took to wearing two pairs of glasses at a time to help ease his eye strain.
 It is said each pair had different coloured lenses.
 Yeah baby, yeah.

-The French sculptor and artist Judith Roche-Chadane often wears three pairs of glasses, reading glasses all with the same +1 prescription and looks through one, two or three pairs depending how close she is working to the job in hand.
-Her work is often delightful, some of it epic in bronze, most more manageable.
+The French sculptor and artist Judith Roche-Chadane wears three pairs of glasses to give her varying close-up vision.
+Her work ranges from epic in scale to tiny and delicate.
 Much of it reflects aspects of dance.
 Her small atelier-gallery in Honfleur is busily stocked, for want of a better word.
-I say that because while the work is for sale it is hard to call it stock; she is clearly emotionally attached to it and struggles to decide on prices.
+I say that because while the work is for sale it is hard to call it stock; she is clearly emotionally attached to it.

 Judith was trained a a sculptor in Paris and New York; as a child of Spanish parents in Morocco in what I take to have been the later 1940s and early '50s she was trained in flamenco.
 She is keen to talk about art, the universe and everything.

-In her atelier she offers glasses of fizz.
+In her small atelier she offers fizz.
 We drink and chat.
-I ask if I can photograph her.
-In the space of a quarter of an hour I take 50 photographs.
-She moves her head a lot, I have the ISO set to 200 and the lens wide open at 1.4.
-The shutter speed is still down at 1/20th, despite a desk lamp shining on her from my left.
-So some of the images have movement blur...and that doesn't matter one bit, because it just underlines the zest for life and art and good humour of Judith Roche-Chadane.
+I ask if I can photograph her and I take 50 photographs.
+She moves her head a lot, the room is fairly dim, lit by a French door with no direct light an a small desk lamp.
+Shutter speeds are slow even at f1.2 and I don't want to push the ISO up.
+So some of the images have movement blur...and that doesn't matter one bit, because it just underlines the zest for life and art and good humour of the lovely Judith Roche-Chadane.